Licata: Contemporary era

 In 1820 Licata rose against the Bourbon rulers of the Kingdom of the Two Sicilies, led by patriot Matteo Vecchio Verderame.
 During the Expedition of the Thousand under Giuseppe Garibaldi, the town contributed with a whole corps, and housed for a night Garibaldi's son Menotti and his general Nino Bixio.

 The 1870s saw the construction of two bridges connecting to the sulphur mines inland, and five refineries (including the then largest in Europe) were built.
 This brought a considerable economic expansion, leading to the creation of several elegant residences in Licata.

 Licata served as an Allied landing point during the 1943 Operation HUSKY Allied invasion of Sicily of World War II.
 War damage and the decline in competitiveness in the sulphur industry caused economic decline, forcing many people to emigrate to northern Italy or abroad.
 As a town occupied by the Allies, it served as a model for John Hersey's novel A Bell for Adano.

 Licata has however maintained its artistic importance, and tourism has begun to flourish again in recent times.
 Nevertheless, the economy is heavily reliant on the fishing industry.

+Archaeology

 The Museo Civico displays many archaeological finds, notably material from burial grounds dating from prehistoric times to the 3rd century BC.

+In June 2025, archaeological excavations have revealed domestic and craft environments from the Hellenistic-Roman period.
+Conducted under the direction of archaeologists Maria Concetta Parello and Alessio Toscano Raffa, the findings include "house 19," which contained an artisan workshop with terracotta molds for oil lamps alongside a domestic sacellum (shrine) with associated ritual objects.
+Artifacts depicting ancient Greek and Greco-Egyptian deities were also discovered, such as a mold for masks of Gorgon Medusa and cups adorned with medallions of Isis and Serapis.